KOTORCommunityPatches/K1_Community_Patch/README.md

 * Some eager Jedi show up a bit too early for their scripted fight on the Star Forge [ISSUE #5](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/5)
 * Some non-dancer Twi'lek female NPCs wear armour instead of commoner clothes [ISSUE #14](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/14)
 * The corpse in the Dantooine Murder Mystery looked a bit crusty for such a fresh kill (Suggested by A Future Pilot) [ISSUE #37](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/37)
+* The drunks in Taris Upper City North all wore the same clothes, and had some conversation facing issues [ISSUE #74](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/74)
 * The Ebon Hawk model in the Leviathan hangar was missing landing gear and access ramp [ISSUE #30](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/30)
 * The exit in the Sith Base on Taris was labelled incorrectly (Reported by 134340Goat) [ISSUE #25](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/25)
 * The janitor in the Taris Upper City South apartments spoke a line of dialogue off-screen [ISSUE #79](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/79)